-Legs are short and strong, which end with large and round paws with black paw pads.
-The tail is short and in proportion with the body.
+Chinchillas have a cobby body type with a broad and deep chest and large shoulder, the rump is equally large.
+The legs are short and strong, which end with large and round paws with black paw pads.
+The tail is short and in proportion to the body.

 The eyes are either green or blue-green (aqua) and highlighted with black eyeliner.
 The nose is less extreme than on the Persian with a slight break, finishing with a brick red tip which is outlined with darker pencilling of black.

 The coat is long and luxurious with a pure white undercoat.
 Tipping occurs at the end of each hair strand.
-Despite the name, the Chinchilla comes in silver, gold and blue.
-Ear tufts, chest, chin and tummy are pure white.
+Accepted coat colours include silver, gold and blue.

 Buying a Chinchilla cat